 The new Royal Aviation Museum of Western Canada will be a world-class facility with enhanced experiences.
 Engaging visitors in Canada’s aviation and aerospace heritage while providing an environment to inspire future generations of aviators and innovators.

-The Museum will be a signature attraction, like no other in Winnipeg, Manitoba or Canada.
+The museum will be a signature attraction, like no other in Winnipeg, Manitoba, or Canada.

 Even before its establishment as a city, Winnipeg was the epicentre of trade and commerce for Indigenous nations and travelers headed for all points north.
 When air travel landed in Western Canada in the 1920s, Winnipeg continued as a gateway for development, eventually becoming the operational headquarters for each of Canada’s first three national air services.
-From aerial survey and mapping, to cargo and passenger transport, to innovation in cold weather flying and rocket science, Manitobans have led the way both nationally and internationally.
-We recognize the importance of aviation history to Manitobans, and have been collecting historically significant artefacts for decades.
+From aerial survey and mapping to cargo and passenger transport, to innovation in cold weather flying and rocket science, Manitobans have led the way both nationally and internationally.
+We recognize the importance of aviation history to Manitobans and have been collecting historically significant artefacts for decades.

-We have been curating our large collection of more than 90 historic aircraft, 70,000 artefacts, texts and photographs for more than 40 years.
+We have been curating our large collection of more than 90 historic aircraft, 70,000 artefacts, texts, and photographs for more than 40 years.
 We started with a small group of visionaries and are now proud to have one of the largest aviation heritage collections in Canada.
-We are one of only six “Royal” museums in Canada, recognizing the hard work of our team and partnerships we hold, all to help preserve the legends that aided in shaping the nation that we know today.
+We are one of only six “Royal” museums in Canada, recognizing the hard work of our team and the partnerships we hold, all to help preserve the legends that aided in shaping the nation that we know today.

 The Royal Aviation Museum of Western Canada seeks to honour and commemorate the history of Indigenous Peoples and aviation in Western Canada while engaging with the complex history of travel, trade, and relationships in this place.
 We are committed to facilitating a safe space for reconciliation to occur.